garethjohnsdesign/jamalbenmiloud.com/index.md

     Turning ideas into revenue and customers into fans

     * How has smartphone company Xiaomi become the world’s most valuable startup you’ve never heard of?
-    * How did Lego do to become the biggest gaming brand in the world?
+    * How did Lego become the biggest gaming brand in the world?
-    * How did Monster Energy become the No. 1 energy drink in the US without spending a dollar on advertising?
+    * How did Monster Energy become the No.1 energy drink in the US without spending a dollar on advertising?
 - title: Brand Properties
   text: |-
     How to move from campaigns to creating culture.